-Roy Freeman, M.D. has been a Professor of Neurology at the Harvard Medical School and Director of the Center for Autonomic and Peripheral Nerve Disorders in the Department of Neurology at Beth Israel Deaconess Medical Center in Boston, Massachusetts since 1990.
-From 2017 to 2019, Dr. Freeman served on the board of directors of NeuroBio Pharmaceuticals, Inc. Dr. Freeman is the former chairman of the World Federation of Neurology research group on the autonomic nervous system, former president of the American Autonomic Society, and former chairman of the Autonomic Section of the American Academy of Neurology.
+Roy Freeman, M.D. has served as a member of our Board of Directors since December 22, 2020.
+He has been a Professor of Neurology at the Harvard Medical School and Director of the Center for Autonomic and Peripheral Nerve Disorders in the Department of Neurology at Beth Israel Deaconess Medical Center in Boston, Massachusetts since 1990.
+Dr. Freeman is a founder and served on the board of directors of NeuroBo Pharmaceuticals, Inc. from 2017-2019; and a founder and serves on the board of directors of Cutaneous Neurodiagnostic Life Sciences, Inc. Dr. Freeman is the former chairman of the World Federation of Neurology research group on the autonomic nervous system, former president of the American Autonomic Society, and former chairman of the Autonomic Section of the American Academy of Neurology.
 He serves on the Executive Committee and the Steering Committee of the Analgesic, Anesthetic, and Addiction Clinical Trial Translations, Innovations, Opportunities, and Networks (ACTTION), a public-private partnership with the United States FDA.
-Dr. Freeman is Editor-in-Chief of Autonomic Neuroscience: Basic and Clinical and on the editorial boards of The Clinical Journal of Pain, Pain: Clinical Updates, and Clinical Autonomic Research.
+Dr. Freeman is Editor-in-Chief of Autonomic Neuroscience: Basic and Clinical and on the editorial boards of Pain: Clinical Updates and Clinical Autonomic Research.
 He is a founder of several companies in pain and neurodegenerative disease and is on the scientific advisory boards of many large and small pharmaceutical and biotechnology companies.
-His research and clinical interests are biomarker development in neurodegenerative disease, the physiology and pathophysiology of the small nerve fibers and the autonomic nervous system, and clinical trial design methodology in peripheral and central nervous system disease.
-He is the principal investigator on NIH-funded studies on the neurological complications of diabetes, the neurobiology of stress, and biomarker development in alpha-synucleinopathies.
+His research and clinical interests are biomarker development in neurodegenerative disease.
+He is and has been the principal investigator on NIH-funded studies on the neurological complications of diabetes, the neurobiology of stress, and biomarker development in alpha-synucleinopathies.
 He has been principal investigator on many neurodegenerative disease and neuropathic pain clinical trials.
-He has authored more than 250 original reports, chapters, and reviews.
+He has authored more than 260 original reports, chapters, and reviews.
 Dr. Freeman received his medical degree from the University of Cape Town.
-Dr. Freeman's specific and extensive experience in clinical treatment of Parkinson's an
+We believe Dr. Freeman's specific and extensive experience in clinical treatment of Parkinson's an

-Paul Grint, M.D. has served as a member of the board of directors of Cardea Bio since April 2020.
-Since 2016, Dr. Grint has served as a member of the board of directors and as a member of the compensation committee of the board of directors of Amplyx Pharmaceuticals.
+Paul Grint, M.D. has served as a member of our Board of Directors since December 22, 2020.
+He has served as a member of the board of directors of January Therapeutics and Persephone Biosciences since 2021.
+Since 2020, Dr. Grint has served as a member of the board of directors and as a member of the compensation committee of the board of directors of Cardea Bio.
 Since 2014, he has served as a member of the board of directors and as a member of the compensation committee of the board of directors of Synedgen.
-From 2017 to 2019, Dr. Grint served as Chief Executive Officer of AmpliPhi Bioscience's board of directors from 2015 to 2019.
-From 2014 to 2017, Dr. Grint served as Chief Executive Officer of Regulus Therapeutics, Inc., a publicly-traded clinical stage biopharmaceutical company.
+From 2017 to 2019, Dr. Grint served as Chief Executive Officer of AmpliPhi Biosciences and as a member of AmpliPhi Bioscience's board of directors for 2019, Dr. Grint served as Chief Executive Officer of Regulus Therapeutics, Inc., a publicly-traded clinical stage biopharmaceutical company.
 Dr. Grint has more than two decades of experience in biologics and small-molecule research and development, including the successful approval and commercialization of products in the infectious diseases, immunology, and oncology therapeutic areas.
 Dr. Grint has also served in senior management roles at Cerexa, Forest Laboratories, Kalypsys, Pfizer, IDEC Pharmaceuticals, and Schering-Plough Corporation.
-He is a Fellow of the Royal College of Pathologists, a member of numerous professional and medical societies, and holds a B.S. from St. Bartholomew's Hospital College, University of London.
+He is a Fellow of the Royal College of Pathologists, a member of numerous professional and medical societies, and holds a B.S. from St. Mary's Hospital College, University of London and m.B. and B.S. from St. Bartholomew's Hospital College, University of London.
 Dr. Grint's extensive leadership experience as both Chief Executive Officer and as a director of privately held and public companies along with his extensive experience in clinical pharmaceutical development makes him uniquely qualified to serve on our board of directors.